This post may contain affiliate links. See our disclosure policy.

 - Carefully place half of the soup in a blender or food processor and blend until smooth.
 Be careful not to overfill the blender.
 You may want to do this in batches.

 - Add the blended mixture back to the soup pot and stir in shredded cheese and cooked bacon.
 Add salt and pepper to taste.
+If not serving right away, pour the soup into a slow cooker to keep warm until ready to serve.

 - Place in individual bowls and garnish with additional shredded cheese, sour cream, and/or chopped green onion.